 Obtaining a License Bucket

-Once your licence bucket is created, you will receive an email with a link to a dedicated web page.
+Once your license bucket is created, you will receive an email with a link to a dedicated web page.

 Contacting your JFrog representative to create a bucket